bmmliu/User-level-thread-library/REPORT.md

 in a queue.
 ###### **Phase 2.1.1 thread_create**
-For thread_create, we simply make a new thread and initialize all its information and then enqueue it into the ready queue.
+For thread_create, we simply make a new thread and initialize all its information and set up the context and then enqueue it into the ready queue.
 ###### **Phase 2.1.2 thread_yield**
 For thread_yield, we first dequeue the ready queue and get the thread to be executed.
 Then, we make a copy of the current running thread and enqueue it in